Clean Needle Technique Course: FAQs

-A. The CCAOM offers between 50 and 60 CNT courses annually in various cities throughout the United States, and occasionally in Canada, China, and Korea.
+Answer: The CCAOM offers between 50 and 60 CNT courses annually in various cities throughout the United States, and once or twice a year in China and Korea.
 The courses are offered on weekends for the maximum convenience of applicants.
 Except for international locations, CNT courses are offered at CCAOM member colleges.
-This website contains a complete list of CNT course dates (http://www.ccaom.org/cntschedule.asp) as well as the application form (http://www.ccaom.org/cntapp.asp).
+The CCAOM website contains a complete list of CNT course dates (http://www.ccaom.org/cntschedule.asp) as well as the application form for the course (http://www.ccaom.org/cntapp.asp).
 Forms for international applicants can be found at http://www.ccaom.org/internationalcntclasses.asp.

 Question 7: Can I sign up for the CNT course through my school?

-A. The only way to register for the CNT course is by completing the application form, found on this website ( http://www.ccaom.org/cntapp.asp), and submitting it directly to the CCAOM national office either by fax or by mail.
+Answer: The only way to register for the CNT course is by completing the application form, found on the CCAOM website ( http://www.ccaom.org/cntapp.asp), and submitting it directly to the CCAOM national office either by fax or by mail.

 Question 8: How do I know whether or not my CNT application has been accepted?

-A. The CCAOM does not send individual acceptance notices upon receipt of an application unless applicants send a self-addressed stamped envelope along with their application form.
-Rather, acceptance letters are sent out to all applicants for each course as a group, one month before the course date.
-The reason for this time lag is that a minimum number of applicants must be registered for each course before that course becomes viable.
-Applicants who wish to know if their application has been received are welcome to call or email the CCAOM national office.
+Answer: The CCAOM does not send individual acceptance notices upon receipt of an application unless applicants send a self-addressed stamped envelope along with their application form.
+Rather, acceptance letters are sent out to all applicants for each course as a group, approximately one month before the course date.
+The reason for this time lag is that a minimum number of applicants (generally 25) must be registered for each course before that course becomes viable.
+Applicants who wish to know if their application has been received sooner than that can call or email the CCAOM national office.

 Question 9: Why am I asked to provide the last four digits of my social security number on the CNT application form?

-A. This information is used solely as an identifier for purposes of verification of completion of the CNT course to the NCCAOM.
+Answer: This information is used solely as an identifier for purposes of providing verification of completion of the CNT course to the NCCAOM and/or state boards.
 If an applicant does not wish to provide this information, or if an applicant does not possess a social security number, a birth date can be used instead.
 All applicants should include their birth date on the CNT application form.